workhorsy/uncompress.js/README.md

 * For Zip it uses https://github.com/Stuk/jszip (MIT License)

 # Bugs
+* Add the most trivial example possible
+* Add an example that uses a web worker
+* Move polyfill into example
 * Untar assumes there are no directories in the archive.

 # Bugs and Corrections